-The seven-member Board of Trustees, led by Chair David C. Mills, is responsible for ensuring that the varied assets of Casey Family Programs are effectively used in support of the organization’s objectives and purposes.
+The Board of Trustees, led by Chair Walter Howard Smith, Jr., is responsible for ensuring that the varied assets of Casey Family Programs are effectively used in support of the organization’s objectives and purposes.
 The board works with the president and chief executive officer to develop and review existing and proposed programs, as well as to promote strategic partnerships across the United States.

-Sharon McDaniel was appointed to the Board of Trustees of Casey Family Programs in 2005.
-She is the founder, president and CEO of A Second Chance, Inc., a Pennsylvania-based nonprofit that serves children in kinship care.
+Dr. Sharon L. McDaniel was appointed to the Board of Trustees of Casey Family Programs in 2005.
+She is the founder, president and CEO of A Second Chance, Inc., the nation’s leading nonprofit voice on kinship care.
 Throughout her career, she has worked to improve opportunities for children in foster care.
-Before founding A Second Chance, she was a child protective services caseworker, a permanency services administrator and a director of adoption services.
-She also is an alumna of foster care and currently a kinship caregiver.
+Before founding A Second Chance, she was a child protective services caseworker, a child welfare and permanency services administrator and a director of adoption services.
+She also is an alumna of foster care.